zayaanmoez/edge-detector/README.md

-Edge Detector
+### Edge Detector

-Implmentation of the Sobel Edge Detector with a Sticks Filter
+Implmentation of the Canny Edge Detector with a Sticks Filter

 References:
 R. N. Czerwinski, D. L. Jones and W. D. O'Brien, "Line and boundary detection in speckle images," in IEEE Transactions on Image Processing, vol. 7, no. 12, pp. 1700-1714, Dec.
 1998, doi: 10.1109/83.730381.